nonelement/SomethingMagnificent/README.md

 SomethingMagnificent
 ====================

-Colorscheme file for Something Magnificent.
+Vim colorscheme file for Something Magnificent.

 Colorschemes hinge on syntax files, and this file should work with builtin syntax definitions wherever possible.